FAQ's - Frequently Asked Questions

 Adventure racing is primarily comprised of mountain biking, trekking, paddling (SUP, inner tubes, canoes or kayaks), a few unique challenges, and of course, orienteering!
 Individuals (or teams) navigate their way through a course of unmarked wilderness and terrain in races extending anywhere from two hours up to two weeks in length.
 Participants are given guidelines (Rules of Travel) on how to locate the checkpoints that have been set throughout the course.
 The goal is to collect as many designated checkpoints as possible and cross the finish line within the time limit given.

 Do I have to provide my own mountain bike?

-Yes, you are responsible for your own bike, helmet and any repair items for your bike such as spare tubes, etc. If you have bike repairs on course it will be your responsibility.
+Yes, you are responsible for your own bike, helmet and any repair items for your bike such as spare tubes, etc. If you need bike repairs on the course, it will be your responsibility.

 I wear clip-in pedals.
 Should I bring running/athletic shoes to swap into when we transition to the on-foot section?